EMTC at Pushpagiri is scheduled to be conducted on 1st, 2nd and 3rd February 2019

 5. Interaction between Faculty and Trainees is facilitated through a banquet, which is held on day 1.

-- Three credit points has been provided by Travancore-Cochin Medical Council.
+- Three credit points have been provided by Travancore-Cochin Medical Council.

 - Attendance sheet for morning and afternoon is mandatory.